-Indonesia signed the Regional Comprehensive Economic Partnership (RCEP) agreement.
+Indonesia didn't join the UCENet, but they signed the Regional Comprehensive Economic Partnership (RCEP) agreement.

-3.1.7.
+3.1.10.
 Japan

 In Japan, "Specified Electronic Mail" means spam in general.

 "Specified Electronic Mail" means Electronic Mail sent by a person who sends Electronic Mail (limited to transmissions from telecommunications facilities in Japan or transmission to telecommunications facilities in Japan; the same shall apply hereinafter) (limited to an organization for profit and a person in cases where the person is engaged in business; hereinafter, "sender") as a means of advertisement or propaganda for their own sales activities or for others.